WELCOME TO THE SURREY APPROPRIATE ADULT VOLUNTEER SERVICE

 Being an Appropriate Adult is a challenging, fulfilling and often rewarding role.
 You don’t need previous knowledge of legal procedures or social work.

 All sorts of people become Appropriate Adults and bring different skills to the teams.
 The one thing each of them has in common is an excellent ability to communicate and a willingness to donate their free time to help others.

 So far Appropriate Adults have supported more than 25,000 vulnerable people in the county of Surrey since its inception in 1995 and the service received the prestigious Queen’s Award for Voluntary Service.

-SAAVS provides this service to Surrey Police and is a partnership project headed by the Diocese of Guildford Department for Social Responsibility and funded by Surrey County Council, Adult Services and the Surrey Youth Justice Service.
+SAAVS provides this service to Surrey Police, via a direct booking system, and is a partnership project headed by the Diocese of Guildford Department for Social Responsibility and funded by Surrey County Council, Adult Services and the Surrey Youth Justice Service.

 SAAVS has supported more than 25,000 vulnerable people in Surrey since its inception in 1995, winning many awards.
 We cover Guildford, Salfords and Staines custody centres and operate 24/7, 365 days a year.

 If you would like to find out more about SAAVS

 please contact us on: 01483 790311.

 With flexible hours to suit your availability, becoming a volunteer with SAAVS could be just what you are looking for.